shillis17/Capstone1/README.md

 From the data that was collected I want to construct solid conclusions about my data supported by statistical analysis.
 The graphs clearly show that the top 3 genres are MMO, Adventure, and Action.

-To analyze the data more closely I want to look at the exact numbers themselves to get a more in depth understanding and increase my ability to more accurately draw conclusions about the data and explain the reasoning behind Action and Adventure have more potential revenue than the other genres.
+To analyze the data more closely I want to look at the exact numbers themselves to get a more in depth understanding and increase my ability to more accurately draw conclusions about the data and explain the reasoning behind Action and Adventure having more potential revenue than the other genres.

 The exact numbers for the amount of  average revenue for each game is as follows